janmazak/investovanie/investovanie.md

 42. how to identify trustworthy advisors: fee-only and not commissions, fiduciary standard of care, based on academic research and not opinions, takes into account risk and tax management, advice is goal-oriented, comprehensible planning including retirement etc.

-Summary: Theoretically, outperformance should not happen (and if it does, only randomly).
-In practice, outperformance does not happen, only very rarely, typically for short periods, and we have no reliable means of distinguishing it from luck or predicting into the future.

 TODO george: vyzera to velmi schodne